-Pittosporum plants are moderate to slow growing bushes with whorled leaves of either glossy green or variegated white.
-The plants produce fragrant, creamy white flowers at the ends of the stems, set in clusters.
-At maturity, the plants may get 12 feet high with an 18 foot spread.
+Pittosporum plants are moderate to slow-growing bushes with whorled leaves of either glossy green or variegated white.
+The plants produce fragrant, creamy-white flowers at the ends of the stems, set in clusters.
+At maturity, the plants may get 12 feet (4 m.) high with an 18 foot (6 m.) spread.

-The thick foliage makes the plant an excellent screen en masse, but it can also be an interesting single or multi-stemmed stand alone tree.
-For coastal dwellers, and important piece of Pittosporum information is the plant’s excellent salt tolerance.
+The thick foliage makes the plant an excellent screen en masse, but it can also be an interesting single or multi-stemmed stand-alone tree.
+For coastal dwellers, an important piece of Pittosporum information is the plant’s excellent salt tolerance.

 How to Grow Pittosporum

 This is a very versatile plant and thrives equally well in either shade or sun.
 Propagation, or how to grow Pittosporum, is through semi-hardwood cuttings in summer.
 Place the cutting in a half and half mixture of peat and perlite.
 Keep the pot lightly moist and soon you will have another Pittosporum baby to enjoy.